Gakkilovemath/book/README.md

 For running the R scripts, like bootstrap.R in the directory rbootstrap, one needs three
 files: the R script, the input file (for bootstrap.R this is: dataThai.txt) and the C++ file (in this case icm.cpp).
-One needs to put the three files, R script, C++ file (which has the extension .cpp) and input file (with extension .txt) into one directory, just like it is done in the repository.
+One needs to put the three files, R script, C++ file (which has the extension .cpp) and input file (with extension .txt), into one directory, just like it is done in the repository.
 The bootstrap procedure draws 1000 bootstrap samples and computes 95% confidence intervals for the hazards.